Options for Treatment

 For anyone who has considered a weight loss program, there is certainly no shortage of choices.
 In fact, to qualify for insurance coverage of weight loss surgery, most patients are required by their insurance to have a history of medically supervised weight loss efforts.

-If diet and behavior modifications have failed you and surgery is your next option, it is important to understand that diet and behavior modification will be instrumental to sustained weight loss after your surgery.
-The surgery itself is only a tool to get your body started losing weight.
-Complying with diet and behavior modifications will determine your ultimate success.
+It is important to understand that diet and behavior modification is instrumental to sustained weight loss after surgery.
+The surgery itself is only a tool to get the body started losing weight.
+Complying with diet and behavior modifications will ultimately determine success.

 Starting an exercise program can be especially intimidating for someone suffering from morbid obesity.
 Your health condition may make any level of physical exertion next to impossible.
 The benefits of exercise are clear, however, and there are ways to get started.